paulilab/paulilab.github.io/_pages/home.md

 ### Short proteins

-We are interested in understanding the molecular mechanisms that control embryogenesis.
-Our main goal is to identify and unravel the functions of new regulators, which either belong to the class of short, previously hidden proteins or are of post-transcriptional nature.
+We are interested in the control of embryogenesis.
+Our focus is on investigating new regulators, which range from short proteins to post-transcriptional control mechanisms.
-We are aiming to address the following questions:

 1)	**Fertilization**: How is fertilization regulated?
 We are specifically interested in identifying new molecular players that allow sperm-egg interaction and fusion.